Myths About STDs

 Truth: False.
 Having sex with only one partner does not eliminate you from contracting an STD.
 Even if you yourself have only had one partner, it is still important to consider your significant other’s past sexual experiences.
-The only way to be 100 percent sure that you and your partner do not have an STD is to get tested by a medical professional.
+The only way to be 100 percent sure that you and your partner do not have an STD is to be tested by a medical professional.

 Myth #4: I can tell if someone has an STD.

 Truth: This one is completely bogus!
-Many STDs do not have tell-tale signs or symptoms and can, on occasion, go completely unnoticed.
+Many STDs do not have tell-tale signs or std symptoms and can, on occasion, go completely unnoticed.
 STDs such as chlamydia and HPV show very few symptoms and can cause health-related problems if left untreated.
-As always, your best bet is to get tested and not assume you or someone you know is STD-free based on how well-groomed, clean or attractive he or she may appear.
+As always, your best bet is to get yourself tested and not assume you or someone you know is STD-free based on how well-groomed, clean or attractive he or she may appear.

 Myth #5: I can’t get an STD from oral or anal sex.

 Truth: STDs can be transmitted via semen, blood, or genital contact.
 Having oral and anal sex will not prevent you from contracting an STD.
 It is important to practice safe sex at all times.
-Many of them are transmitted during oral sex; check out which ones here.

 Myth #6: HIV is a gay/African-American/Latino/drug-user’s disease.